slerman12/Help-me/7-Ongoing.md

 "It wasn't effective, because the policy you fell back on drew from the same constitution as the policy you are violating."

 "No matter.
 The first policy mattered.
-The second policy didn't."
+The second policy doesn't."

 "The first policy mattered?"